International Network for Life Studies

 Human death should be the permanent cessation of respiration and circulation.
 A brain dead patient is still alive.
 If there are “donor’s prior declaration” and “family consent”, organs can be legally removed from a “living brain dead donor.”

-*(I am not sure about a child.)
+*(I am not sure their opinion about a child.)

 Cf. Robert D. Truog published a paper, "Is It Time to